SigmaForge/transparency/Code-of-conducts-and-ethics.md

 We respect our customers, partners and competitors.
 We do not think or speak ill of them.

-We value our competition as our greatest ally and truest friends in our quest to better our selves and make a positive contribution.
+We value our competition as our greatest ally and truest friends in our quest to better ourselves and make a positive contribution.

-We know that acting in our customer's best interest is the best choice for Sigma Forge, even if it means leading our customers away from our products to offerings better suited for their need today.
+We know that acting in our customer's best interest is the best choice for Sigma Forge, even if it means leading our customers away from our products to offerings better suited to their needs.

 We assume good intentions unless proven otherwise.
-When choosing our actions during conflict or doubt, we err to the side of the customer or the most disadvantaged party.
+When choosing our actions during conflict or doubt, we err on the side of the customer or the most disadvantaged party.

 When dealing with our customers and partners, we commit to listening to them and to excercise our empathy and compassion.
 We sublimate our ego when it is most difficult to do so, to remain professional and courteous in order to find positive outcomes for all.